Miguellabra/Titanic_Tutorial/README.md

 ![Histogram by embarked](images/prop_embarked.PNG)
 ## The approach
-This project make use of feature engineering, und because of thath I constructed 4 data category each one with specific alterations to their features.
+This project make use of **feature engineering**, und because of thath I constructed 4 data category each one with specific alterations to their features.
 After data preprocessing the categories are the following:
 * Category 0: Remain unchanged (original).
 * Category 1: "TRelatives" column created, which is the sum of sibsp and parch columns (total relatives).
 Sibps and parch columns were deleted.
 * Category 2: Age and Fare columns are normalized.